MVCNet: Multi-View Contrastive Network for Motor Imagery Classification: Experiments and Results

-For the Zhou2016, BNCI2014002, and BNCI2015001 datasets, the standard preprocessing steps in MOABB, including notch filtering, band-pass filtering, etc., were used to ensure the reproducibility.
+For the BNCI2014001, Zhou2016, BNCI2014002, and BNCI2015001 datasets, the standard preprocessing steps in MOABB, including notch filtering, band-pass filtering, etc., were used to ensure the reproducibility.
 For the Blankertz2007 dataset, the EEG trials were first band-pass filtered between 8 and 30 Hz.
 Trials between [0.5, 3.5] seconds after the cue onset were used and then downsampled to 250 Hz.

 Euclidean Alignment (EA) \cite{He2020EA}, an effective unsupervised EEG data alignment approach \cite{Wu2022NN}, was utilized after pre-processing.
-For the target subject, the reference matrix of EA was updated as new test trials arrived on-the-fly, as in \cite{Li2024T-TIME}.
+In the cross-subject scenario, the EA reference matrix of the target subject was updated as new test trials arrived on-the-fly, as in \cite{Li2024T-TIME}.